This ARTICLE Is About Upfront Costs Mortgage Application Versus Closing Costs

 - other costs and fees in closing the mortgage loan and is reflected on the HUD settlement statement

-In this article, we will cover and discuss the upfront closing costs charged by lenders.
+In this blog, we will cover and discuss the upfront closing costs charged by lenders and how it gets paid.

 Upfront Costs Charged From Mortgage Lenders